-More than a songwriter, more than an artist, and more than an icon, Mark Mallman is an intelligent and intellectual thinker.
-Although centered on his new album, our interview turned into a discussion of life, death, philosophy, time – and how he moved forward from a dark period in his life.
+More than just a songwriter, Mallman is also an intelligent and intellectual thinker.
+Although centered on his new album, our interview turned into a discussion of life, death, philosophy, time, and how he moved forward from a dark period in his life.

 The End is Not the End is a varied album.
 There are laid back, well-crafted pop songs (“H.R.H.,” “Let it Shine,” and “Hologram Jesus”), dancier, more synth heavy songs (“Parasite Eyes,” “Terrified,” and “Monster Movies”) and then some pretty much directly in between (“The End is Not the End,” “Trying to Fight Fire with a Fist,” “Soul Pressure”).
 How did the different types of songs on the album come about?

 I set out from the very beginning to make an album where I wrote the music before writing the lyrics.
 I had very specific poems and lines I needed to incorporate, a theme, and a tone.
 From seeing the process of the films I've been involved in, this album was much like making a movie.
 Epic intentions with a methodical, scripted rule book to follow.

 “H.R.H.” is about a king and a queen who got split momentarily.
 “Lessons” was a mean spirited song toward one of the most horrible people I've ever encountered in my life, who I also had the misfortune of dating.
 I didn't feel she deserved a song on a record.
 Instead, I reworked the lyrics into something positive.
 “H.R.H.” is a book written by Danielle Steele.
 This whole album is about accepting loss, not like a break up in any way, but this notion of death.
 I do not believe in death.
 A break up is more of a death and a death is more like a break up.
 Death is something that happens in this portion of reality.
 Time is flat, so, it's more of a notion that we've been conditioned to believe is real.
 There is no real.